naftaliharris/lazysort/README.md

 what you are using it for!
 You can hit me up on Twitter [@naftaliharris](https://twitter.com/naftaliharris), or at my email address on my [contact page](http://www.naftaliharris.com/contact/).

-There is of course no obligation to do this.